theblondealex/INVITE-GENNER/README.md

 ## Usage

 1. Run the bot using the command `npm run dev`.
 This will start the bot using nodemon, which will automatically restart the bot whenever you make changes to the code.
-2. In your Discord server, type `!invite` to generate a new invite code.
+2. In your Discord server, type `/invite` to and fill out the fields to generate new invite codes.
 The bot will respond with a new invite code that you can use to invite people to your server.